scverse/scvi-tools/docs/user_guide/background/counterfactual_prediction.md

 ## Applications

+The most direct application of counterfactual prediction in scvi-tools can be found in the `transform_batch` kwarg of the {func}`~scvi.model.SCVI.get_normalized_expression` function.
+In this case, we can pass in a counterfactual batch label to get a prediction of what the normalized expression would be for a cell if it were a member of that batch.
+This can be useful if one wants to compare cells across different batches in the gene space.

-The described approach to counterfactual prediction has been used in a variety of applications, including:
+The described approach to counterfactual prediction has also been used in a variety of applications, including:
 - characterizing cell-type-specific sample-level effects [^ref2]
 - predicting chemical perturbation responses in different cell types [^ref2,^ref3]
 - predicting infection/perturbation responses across species [^ref4]

-For more details on how counterfactual prediction is used in MrVI, a method implemented in scvi-tools, see the {doc}`/user_guide/models/mrvi`.
+For more details on how counterfactual prediction is used in another method implemented in scvi-tools, see the {doc}`/user_guide/models/mrvi`.

 [^ref1]:
     Judea Pearl.
 Causality.
 Cambridge university press, 2009.